Best Steps To Grow Dandelions In Containers

 Dandelion is a potent diuretic, according to an older human study.
 The study, however, was small and only included 17 participants.

-Additionally, dandelion contains potassium, a mineral known to lower blood pressure in people who already have elevated levels.
+Additionally, dandelion contains potassium, a mineral known to lower blood pressure in people with elevated levels.
 Because of this plant's potassium content, blood pressure may be affected indirectly.

 According to some studies conducted on animals, dandelion extract may offer protection from liver disease and damage.